Zeex/sampgdk/README.md

 ### Write some code ###

-See the helloworld example, it will teach you some basics.
+If you are new to GDK you may have a look at the helloworld example, it will teach you some basics.

 Bugs
 ----